Slow Horses (novel)

 Slow Horses is an espionage novel by British writer Mick Herron, published in 2010.
-It is the first novel in the Slough House series, following River Cartwright and a group of disgraced MI5 agents as they attempt to escape their desk jobs.
+It is the first novel in the Slough House series, following River Cartwright and a group of disgraced MI5 officers as they attempt to escape their desk jobs.

 Plot

-Slough House is an MI5 office overseen by Jackson Lamb, a crotchety Cold War era agent, where "Slow Horses" (disgraced agents) are relegated to pushing paper and sorting through bins.
+Slough House is an MI5 office – located at 126 Aldergate Street – overseen by Jackson Lamb, a crotchety Cold War era intelligence officer, where "Slow Horses" (disgraced intelligence officers) are relegated to pushing paper and sorting through bins.

 Everyone has a reason for being at Slough House.
 River Cartwright accidentally shut down London King's Cross railway station during a training assessment, a mistake he claimed resulted from being fed false information.
 Louisa Guy misplaced an arms dealer, Min Harper left confidential information on a train, and Roddy Ho has a repulsive personality.
-Only Sidonie "Sid" Baker, a new agent at Slough House, has unknown origins.
-Baker starts to be given assignments in the field and quickly attracts the envy of other agents.
+Only Sidonie "Sid" Baker, a new officer at Slough House, has unknown origins.
+Baker starts to be given assignments in the field and quickly attracts the envy of other officers.
 After she is tasked with following a disgraced conservative journalist, Robert Hobden, Cartwright does everything he can to get involved.

-When Hassan Ahmed, a British-Pakistani university student, is kidnapped and held hostage by the white nationalist group Sons of Albion, the agents of Slough House begin to wonder what they can do to help.
+When Hassan Ahmed, a British-Pakistani university student, is kidnapped and held hostage by the white nationalist group Sons of Albion, the officers of Slough House begin to wonder what they can do to help.
 The kidnappers announce they will behead Ahmed on a live stream in 36 hours.
-What the agents of Slough House don't know is that the terrorists have been infiltrated by a former Slow Horse, Alan Black, who has been secretly tasked by the deputy director of MI5, Diana Taverner, to sabotage the kidnappers as a publicity stunt for the agency.
+What the officers of Slough House don't know is that the terrorists have been infiltrated by a former Slow Horse, Alan Black, who has been secretly tasked by the deputy director of MI5, Diana Taverner, to sabotage the kidnappers as a publicity stunt for the agency.

 Hobden suspects foul play, as he previously overheard Taverner in a bar discussing creating sting operations on far-right political groups.
-When Hobden begins to make attempts to expose the scheme publicly, Taverner convinces Jed Moody, a discontented Slough House agent with a background in international espionage, to plan an assassination attempt on Hobden.
+When Hobden begins to make attempts to expose the scheme publicly, Taverner convinces Jed Moody, a discontented Slough House officer with a background in international espionage, to plan an assassination attempt on Hobden.
 Unbeknownst to Moody, Cartwright and Baker are monitoring Hobden's house the night he attempts a masked break-in.
 Before noticing the intruder, Baker reveals to Cartwright she was assigned to Slough House to keep him under surveillance.
 The pair rush to Hobden's defence.
 A violent scuffle results in Moody accidentally shooting Baker.
 Hobden and Moody flee into the night, while River rushes Baker to the hospital.